-A large number of people would prefer to talk to someone via text or web chat, or don't have a phone to call a helpline.
+A large number of people would prefer to talk to someone via text or online chat, or don't have a phone to call a helpline.
 This is a very common preference, and many helplines are moving their services online.
-For many, accessing helplines via text or web chat can feel less formal, allowing you to feel more comfortable talking about difficult topics.
+For many, accessing helplines via text or online chat can feel less formal, allowing you to feel more comfortable talking about difficult topics.

 Some people fear that if they contact a helpline then the police will be called.
 For a lot of people, this thought can cause stress and anxiety.
 Helplines often have a legal or ethical obligation to keep all your information confidential unless they believe that you, or somebody else, is in immediate danger.

 If you are feeling suicidal, a helpline will help you to stay safe in the moment and will not call the police unless they believe you are about to carry out a plan to hurt yourself or someone else and can’t work towards safety.

 When experiencing distressing thoughts and feelings, it's common to feel like these are too intense to share with another person - especially when you're unsure how they will respond.